raizen74/aws-sysops/README.md

 ## Inspector
 Amazon Inspector is an automated security assessment service that helps you test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.

+The **Amazon Inspector agent** is an entity that collects installed package information and software configuration for an Amazon EC2 instance

 An Amazon Inspector assessment report can be generated for an assessment run once it has been successfully completed.
 An assessment report is a document that details what is tested in the assessment run, and the results of the assessment.
 The results of your assessment are formatted into a standard report, which can be generated to share results within your team for remediation actions, to enrich compliance audit data, or to store for future reference.